Multicanonical sampling of rare events in random matrices: Computation of Density

 We test the proposed method with the Gaussian orthogonal ensemble (GOE); GOE is an ensemble of real symmetric matrices whose entries are independent Gaussian variables~\cite{mehta2004random}.
+In the following experiments, the variances of the diagonal and off-diagonal components are $1$ and $1/2$, respectively, while means are all zero.
 The Householder method is used to diagonalize the matrix in each step; it is also used in other examples in this paper.
 We employ two different forms of the proposal density: (1)~$r_{ij}(x_{ij}^{new}|x^{old})=p_{ij}(x_{ij}^{new})$ and (2)~$r_{ij}(x_{ij}^{new}|x^{old})=p_{ij}(x_{ij}^{new}-x_{ij}^{old})$; the latter is a special case of the random walk scheme, where $\tilde{r}_{ij}(\cdot) =p_{ij}(\cdot)$~\footnote{This choice of the proposal density is somewhat arbitrary; for example, we can use Gaussian densities with different variances and zero mean}.
-No significant difference between (1) and (2) is seen in our study.

-In Fig.~\ref{fig:1}, a result estimated with the proposed method with $r_{ij}(x_{ij}^{new}|x^{old})=p_{ij}(x_{ij}^{new})$ is compared with the corresponding result of naive random sampling.
-The total number of matrix diagonalizations is $4.5\times10^8$ for $N=64$ and $2.25\times10^8$ for $N=128$; they are the same in both of the proposed method and naive random sampling.
+In Fig.~\ref{fig:1}, results estimated with the proposed method with $r_{ij}(x_{ij}^{new}|x^{old})=p_{ij}(x_{ij}^{new})$ are compared with the corresponding results of simple random sampling.
+The total number of matrix diagonalizations is $4.5\times10^8$ for $N=64$ and $2.25\times10^8$ for $N=128$; they are the same in both of the proposed method and simple random sampling.
 In the proposed method, two third of them are used to optimize the weight, while the rest is used to calculate the estimates.
 We confirmed that modification factors in the Wang-Landau method are sufficiently close to unity at the end of the weight optimization.
 For $N=64$, we also apply the random walk scheme $r_{ij}(x_{ij}^{new}|x^{old})=p_{ij}(x_{ij}^{new}-x_{ij}^{old})$ and obtain the same result, but the computational time increases.
-The results in Fig.~\ref{fig:1} show that the proposed method enables us to estimate the tails of the density down to $\sim 10^{-15}$, which is scarcely sampled by the naive method.
+The results in Fig.~\ref{fig:1} show that the proposed method enables us to estimate the tails of the density down to $\sim 10^{-15}$, which is scarcely sampled by the simple random sampling.

+For smaller $N$, diagonalization of matrices takes less time and even much smaller probabilities are computed.
+Figure~\ref{fig:new} shows results for $N=10, 20$ and $30$, where probabilities are computed down to $\sim 10^{-100}$; deviations from the Tracy-Widom distribution in the tails of the distributions become evident.
+The random walk scheme is applied; as we already mentioned in Sec.~\ref{sec:dev}, it is the only case in this paper that the choice $r_{ij}(x_{ij}^{new}|x^{old})=p_{ij}(x_{ij}^{new})$ does not work.
+The total number of matrix diagonalizations is $3\times10^9$ for $N=10$ and $4.5\times10^9$ for $N=20$ and $30$; two third of them are used to optimize the weight.